MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-json-formats.md

 * `multijson`: Multi-lined JSON.
 The parser ignores the line separators and reads a record from the previous position to the end of a valid JSON.

 > [!NOTE]
-> When ingesting using the [ingestion wizard](ingest-data-wizard.md), the default format is `multijson`.
+> When ingesting using the [get data experience](ingest-data-overview.md), the default format is `multijson`.
 The format can handle multiline JSON records and arrays of JSON records.
 When a parsing error is encountered, the entire file is discarded.
 To ignore invalid JSON records, select the option to "Ignore data format errors.", which will switch the format to `json` (JSON Lines).
 >
 > If you're using the JSON Line format (`json`), lines that don't represent a valid JSON records are skipped during parsing.